 10. Need a reward.
 Sometimes when the writing is going slowly, I feel frustrated and want to quit for the day (often at 11 a.m.).
 I tell myself, if I finish writing the scene, I get to listen to an audiobook chapter while I eat lunch.
 Or, if I’m feeling hermitty and don’t want to leave the house to pick up necessities, I remind myself that while I’m in the car, I get to listen to the audiobooks I’m “reading.”
 By the way, I can see you right now through your electronic device and you really look like you could use a reward.
 You deserve it.

 (I’m a Type A overachiever.
 You didn’t really think I could stick to 10 did you?)

 11. Validation.
 Sometimes I just need to hear that other women are having the same thoughts and struggles that I’m having and it’s truly not just me and my character flaws that make life hard.
 For this, I like books written and performed by female comedians who are often working while wanting to be awesome wives and the best moms ever and feeling they are falling short.
-Maybe you don't need number 10 because you are soooo organized and awesome and you've got it all together.
+Maybe you don't need this because you are soooo organized and awesome and you've got it all together.
 If so, imagine me sticking my tongue out at you right now.
-(Ha!
-It was a raspberry!
-Got you in the face!)

 To learn other advantages to being an Audible member, like secret sales (Shhh!), go to my Why Audible is Awesome post.
 I had no idea about all the member advantages until I actually joined, but I’ll gladly spill the beans to you.